 Before the military action actually began, Jessie was instructed by Mazzini to organise propaganda and fund-raising conferences in Britain.
 Mazzini then called her to Italy for the beginning of the campaign.
 In this period she met her husband-to-be, Alberto Mario, and was arrested with him when the conspiracy failed.
 After some months of imprisonment, Jessie and Alberto were able to leave for England, where they married on 19th December, 1857.
 The following year, the couple were in America on a fund-raising tour.
 Contacts made in there gave Jessie a useful future source of income as a journalist for American newspapers.

-in the year before Garibaldi began his military
+back in Italy in the year before Garibaldi began his

-campaign in 1860.
-As yhe general fought his way
+military campaign in 1860.
+As yhe general fought his

 care of the wounded.
 By such means did this young